ajberti/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the The Trade API!
+You can use our API to securely access your customers.
+The Trade API makes integrating your systems as simple as possible.
+Connect once to The Trade API, and we handle the rest.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+Your customers may use on-premise ERP systems such as SAP and Oracle, they may use cloud systems such as Xero and Dynamics, or they may use spreadsheets or other on-premise technologies.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+The Trade API in conjunction with Tradeploy cuts the cost of integrations and rapidly increases your path to scale.

 # Authentication